dzhou/project-euler/README.txt

 My purposes for publishing my solutions on github are:
+(and I'll only publish each solution after more than 100 people have solved the problem)
 1. Share my solutions with people who have trouble with any of these PE problems.
 2. Demonstrate the power of python!